 Acute rheumatic fever is a more severe complication.
 If the sore throat is not treated or not appropriately treated by antibiotics, the bacteria stays in the tonsil and triggers a persistent immune response in the body.

 Sometimes it can trigger the immune system to attack the other organs in the body like the heart valves and joints.
-When the heart valves get involved, it can cause damage to the heart and may lead to heart failure.
+When the heart valves get involved, it can cause damage to the heart and may lead to fast heartbeats and heart failure.
 Treating sore throat with the right antibiotics can help prevent rheumatic fever.

 A similar immune process to rheumatic fever might involve the kidneys and lead to kidney inflammation known as PSGN or post-streptococcal glomerulonephritis.
 The unfortunate thing is that there is no evidence, yet that treatment sore throat would prevent this condition.
 Such condition is a lot more common, but less ominous compared to rheumatic fever.
 Typically, it gets resolved after a few weeks and is not likely to lead to permanent kidney damage.